-- Give employees the option to refuse that the parent company investigate the misconduct they have disclosed, and to ask that the investigation be conducted by the subsidiary.
+Give whistleblowers the option to refuse that the parent company investigate the misconduct they have disclosed, and to ask that the investigation be conducted by the subsidiary.

-- Train additional whistleblowing case managers to receive, process, and investigate reports both regionally and centrally.
+Multiple whistleblowing case managers are needed to receive, process, and investigate reports both regionally and centrally.
 This will ensure compliance with the EU Directive and keep reporting processes separate.